browserengineering/book/book/invalidation.md

 whose styles are unchanged.

 16-5 *Resizing the browser*.
 Perhaps, back in Exericse 2-3, you implemented support for resizing the browser.
-(And most likely, you dropped support for it when we switched to SDL.)
+(And, most likely, you dropped support for it when we switched to SDL.)
 Reimplement support for resizing your browser;
 you'll need to pass the `SDL_WINDOW_RESIZABLE` flag to `SDL_CreateWindow` and listen for `SDL_WINDOWEVENT_RESIZED` events.
 Make sure invalidation works: